-SP Špelič Influences of Hellenistic culture on the 5 31 interpretation of Bible in early Christianity
+SP 08 Špelič Influence of the Hellenistic Culture on the 5 Interpretation of the Bible in Early Christianity

 The subject offers insights on origin, development, typical expressions and downfall of Hellenism (included Alexandrian philology), introduces into reading of Greek translation of Bible (Septuagint) with a special attention on origin, characteristics and influence of Hellenistic literature in its ideological and literary structure.
 Students acquire competences for a comparative research of Homeric and Biblical interpretations and for research in mutual interferences on various semantic fields and levels; they are introduced to gnostic and orthodox exegesis with special stress ion Origen.